KelloHitt/landing-page/README.md

 # Landing-Page
 Project from The Odin Project.
+Used CSS flexbox layout guide

 Note: For this project, responsiveness to different screen sizes or devices was not considered or required.